Mental Health

 • Having a coffee mug for every single holiday

-• The community of likeminded people I’ve met through Libero
+• The community of likeminded people I’ve met here at Libero

 Closing Thoughts

-When things start to feel big and overwhelming, when the weight of thousands of unanswered questions is pressing into my chest, I have found that thinking of the small, special parts of my day-to-day is helpful.
+When things start to feel big and overwhelming, when the weight of thousands of unanswered questions presses into my chest, I have found that thinking of the small, special parts of my day-to-day life is helpful.

 After all, it’s always small parts that make up a whole.